linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 1/Week 1 Ratio Analysis + Valuation Review.md

 ![](7b42d00a60d7036264e3148ecb368471.png)
 ---

-- UPS’ ROIC advantage over FedEx comes from advantages in both operating margin and turnover
+- UPS’ ROIC advantage over FedEx comes from advantages in both [[Operating Margin]] and turnover
 - On margin,  UPS’ benefit is driven by higher reliance on labor (higher compensation/revenues) but lower reliance on equipment (lower purchased transportation/revenues,  lower fuel/revenues)
 - UPS also has better capital efficiency (invested capital turnover)

 **Decomposing ROIC:**